Lowell High School (San Francisco): Academics

-Lowell High School historically has test scores ranking among the Top 10 Public Schools in California, including Gretchen Whitney High School and Oxford Academy.
+Lowell High School historically has test scores ranking among the Top 10 Public Schools in California, including Whitney High School and Oxford Academy.
 Lowell has been named a California Distinguished School seven times and a National Blue Ribbon School four times.
 Lowell was named a California Distinguished School in 1986, 1990, 1992, 1994, 2001, 2009, and 2015 (as a California Gold Ribbon School), as well as a National Blue Ribbon School in 1983, 1994, 2001, 2012, and 2019.
 As of 2024, Lowell is ranked 74th by U.S. News & World Report in its "Best High Schools in America" and 7th best in California.
 Lowell was also ranked 49th by Newsweeks America's Best High Schools 2012 list and 66th by Newsweeks 2013 list.

 Students have the opportunity to choose from a large number of Advanced Placement courses.
 Lowell has a graduation rate of nearly 100%, and it is the largest feeder school to the University of California system, particularly to the Berkeley and Davis campuses.